 Our products are sold directly to customers and also through brokers, wholesalers and distributors.
-In the consumer segment, products are then sold to consumers under a number of brands through a variety of retail channels, including grocery, mass merchandise, warehouse clubs, discount and drug stores, and e-commerce.
+In the consumer segment, products are then sold to consumer under a number of brands through a variety of retail channels, including grocery, mass merchandise, warehouse clubs, discount and drug stores, and e-commerce.
 In the flavor solutions segment, products are used by food and beverage manufacturers as ingredients for their finished goods and by foodservice customers as ingredients for menu items, as well as provided to their own customers for use in dine-in and take-out eating occasions, all to enhance the flavor of their foods.
 Customers for the flavor solutions segment include food manufacturers and the foodservice industry supplied through a variety of channels including directly and indirectly through distributors, wholesale foodservice suppliers and e-commerce.

 We have a large number of customers for our products.
-Sales to one of our consumer segment customers, Wal-Mart Stores, Inc., accounted for approximately 12% of consolidated sales in 2022, 11% of consolidated sales in 2021 and 12% of consolidated sales in 2020.
-Sales to one of our flavor solutions segment customers, PepsiCo, Inc., accounted for approximately 11% of consolidated sales in 2022, 2021 and 2020.
-In 2022, 2021 and 2020, the top three customers in our flavor solutions segment represented between 47% and 52% of our global flavor solutions sales.
+Sales to one of our consumer segment customers, Wal-Mart Stores, Inc., accounted for approximately 12% of consolidated sales in 2023 and 2022, and 11% of consolidated sales in 2021.
+Sales to one of our flavor solutions segment customers, PepsiCo, Inc., accounted for approximately 13% of consolidated sales in 2023 and 11% of consolidated sales in 2022 and 2021.
+In 2023, 2022 and 2021, the top three customers in our flavor solutions segment represented between 47% and 49% of our global flavor solutions sales.